TrellixVulnTeam/swahilipython_SCMU/Doc/reference/lexical_analysis.rst

    octdigit: "0"..."7"
    hexdigit: `digit` | "a"..."f" | "A"..."F"

-There is no limit for the length of integer literals apart from what can be stored in available memory.
+There is no limit for the length of integer literals apart kutoka what can be stored in available memory.

 Underscores are ignored for determining the numeric value of the literal.
 They